bopopescu/2017-2018_EMG_senior_project/README.md

 Sponsored by Bradley University,
 Department of Electrical and Computer Engineering

+Credit to [Fernando Cosentino](http://www.fernandocosentino.net/pyoconnect/) and [dzhu](https://github.com/dzhu/myo-raw) for developing the python code upon which this project is based.

 ## Abstract
 Surface Electromyography (EMG) is a non-invasive technique which records the electrical activity of muscles through electrodes placed directly on the arm.
 This project aims to develop an EMG-based control system.
 A Myo Armband, containing eight electrode